 - Analyzing your code with imported rules

 If you work with PMD, Checkstyle, Findbugs or checKingQA, you can import your rule sets into Kiuwan, use them in your models and analyze your code with your own custom rules.
-Use the import button, in the top bar of rules section, to begin the importing process:

 The ruleset import wizard

 After clicking the "Import" button, a wizard will appear and will guide you through these steps:

 - Selecting a file (Upload a ruleset file).